The Dangerous Patient

 Continuing Education Units

-$175 per program includes instruction, materials, CEUs, lunch/refreshments each day, and a nonrefundable $20 administrative fee.
+$150 per program includes instruction, materials, CEUs, refreshments, and a nonrefundable $25 administrative fee.

 Enrollment is limited: Register early!